-Boots seal the pipe(s) extending through the roof and prevent precipitation from seeping through around edges.
-Even properly installed, life expectancy for roof boots is not equivalent to the life expectancy of most modern shingle options.
-For this reason, boots are the culprit for many roof leaks, as the rubber can crack under prolonged exposure to weather.
-While asphalt shingles last upwards of 50 years, most boots last closer to 8-12 years.
-A regular Roof Tune Up can identify bad or poorly installed boots and replace them prior to any leaks.
-If you notice a leak that seem to originate near a vent, especially in the bathroom, a cracked or worn boot is likely the culprit.
+Boots seal the pipe(s) extending through the roof and prevent precipitation from seeping in around the edges.
+Even properly installed, the life expectancy for roof boots is not equivalent to the life expectancy of shingles.
+For this reason, boots are the culprit for many roof leaks.

+How do roof boots fail?
+The rubber or plastic cracks under prolonged exposure to the elements.
+While the newer asphalt shingles last upwards of 40 years, most boots last closer to 8-12 years.
+However, a regular roof tune-up can identify bad or poorly installed boots and replace them prior to any leaks.
+If you notice a leak that seems to originate near a vent, a cracked or worn boot is likely the culprit.

 Ensure you are hiring a roofing professional to repair or replace your boots.
 An inexperienced handyman could potentially cause more damage.
 Exposed, rusted nails and sloppy caulking applied signifies poor or inexperienced workmanship.
 If a boot is failing, it needs a replacement.

 Properly installed boots should be nailed on the sides and above the pipe, under the protective shingle layer.
 If you suspect bad boots, call us today at (919) 906-3791 or click here to schedule a roof tune-up or free inspection!